emontes22/arch1-blink-buzz-emontes22/README.md

-# Lab 2: Blinky-Buzzy Toy
+# Lab 2: Blinky-Buzzy Toy on MSP430 Microcontroller

-For your second project, your task is to use the MSP430 Microcontroller and your creativity to design a toy.
-Each MSP430 board is equipped with buttons, LED's, a speaker, and an LED screen.
-Utilizing these features and your knowledge of I/O, develop a program to turn the board into a toy.

-This toy should at minimum:
+## Overview

+The purpose of this project is to create a toy using the MSP430 Microcontroller.
+Using the knowledge of I/O and Timing simulate a toy with the MSP430 and LCD Button Boosterpack.

+This toy:

-* generate sounds,
+* Generates sounds.
-* dynamically change the LEDs that are illuminated, both brighly and dimmly,
+* Dynamically changes the LEDs that are illuminated, both brighly and dimmly.
-* implement a state machine to maintain the state of the toy,
+* Implements a state machine to maintain the state of the toy.
-* and use the four buttons on the expansion board (P2.0-3) to transition the state machine.
+* Uses the four buttons on the expansion board to transition the state machine.

-**Furthermore, at least one of the functions to transition the state machine must be written by you in assembly language.**
+## Instructions

+Inside the *Virtual Machine*,

+1. Connect the *MSP430 Microcontroller* to the computer
+2. Go to **project** directory
+3. Execute the command `make`
+4. Go to **src** directory
+5. Execute the command `make load`
+6. Enjoy!

-## Getting Started
+## Dependencies

-Inside this repository you will find two directories:
-1. The 'demos' directory contains sample programs for you to review and learn from.
-These example programs are a great starting point in understanding how to program the MSP430 microcontroller.
-See the readme in the demo directory on how to compile and run the demo programs.
-2. The 'project' directory should contain the source code for your toy.

-## What Should Be In Your Repo

-Your project will be graded on the following items:
-* Source code for your toy (only .c, .s and .h files).
-* A README containing a description of your toy, how to compile it, how to run it, and how to use it.
-* A Makefile with appropriate rules to build and clean your toy.
+* Systems_VM provided by CS 3432 at UTEP
+* MSP430 Microcontroller
+* LCD Button Boosterpack